-A5.5 Turin
+A5.6 Turin

 At the tactical and operational level, a transport network model of the Turin Metropolitan area, built in 2015 in VISUM PTV simulation software, covers a passenger road transport model at regional level.
-The model is updated in real time with traffic counts/smartphone data, for monitoring traffic flows and providing real-time information to road users.
-The public transport service (including bus, tram, metro and light rail) is simulated separately with a dedicated VISUM model.
-More details on the main features of the available models in Turin area that will be used in HARMONY project can be found in Table 29.
+The model is updated in real time with traffic counts/smartphone data, for monitoring traffic flows and

-Table 28.
+Table 15.
 HARMONY MS application and data availability for Turin